How you can avoid earning manipulators – the Beneish M-Score

 As you know, here at Quant Investing, we are always looking for and testing the results of good academic studies to give you more and better tools to use in the screener.

-Some time ago we ran into a research paper that can help you to quickly and easily find out if a company is manipulating its financial statements.
+We recently found a research paper that can help you find out if a company is manipulating its financial statements.

 You can do this by using an indicator called the Beneish M-Score (M-Score) which is already built into the screener.

 The M-Score comes from a research paper published in 1999 by Dr Messod Beneish; an accounting professor at Indiana University's Kelley School of Business (where I finished my MBA) called “The Detection of Earnings Manipulation.”

 In the paper Dr Beneish built a model he called “probability of manipulation,” or “PROBM” (M-Score) based on forensic accounting principles.

 (To see just how easy you can use the M-Score in your screens scroll to the bottom of the article)

 And even though the statistics the model uses is sophisticated the outcome is easy to understand because the model creates a value (M-Score) which you can use to see if there is a high probability that a company is manipulating its financial statements.